-I am Benedikt Meurer, a software developer and research associate living in Siegen (50° 52' 26'' N, 8° 1' 24'' E), a medium-sized town in the south Westphalian part of North Rhine-Westphalia, about 100 kilometers from Cologne.
+I am Benedikt Meurer, a software engineer living in Ottobrunn, a municipality southeast of Munich, Bavaria, Germany.
 I received my diploma in applied computer science with electrical engineering from the Universität Siegen in 2007, and since then I have been working as a research associate at the Lehrstuhl für Compilerbau und Softwareanalyse (and the Lehrstuhl für Mikrosystementwurf in 2007/2008).

-Besides that, I have been working as a software developer for os-cillation GmbH since 2003, where the major part of my work is spent on KVM-over-IP solutions with Embedded Linux, and some iOS related development, but I also worked on the the Xfld Linux Live CD, the Xfce installers, Terminal and other random projects.
+Besides that, I have been working as a software developer for os-cillation GmbH from 2003 to 2013, where the major part of my work was spent on KVM-over-IP solutions with Embedded Linux, and some iOS related development, but I also worked on the the Xfld Linux Live CD, the Xfce installers, Terminal and other random projects.

 I spent a rather large amount of my spare time on developing and contributing to open sourceprojects.
 During my studies from 2002 to 2007, I developed and maintained various core parts of the Xfce desktop environment, including the new file manager Thunar, which I wrote from scratch to replace the unpopular Xffm file manager, the Session Manager, the Xfce Libraries, the Terminal, innumerable plugins and goodies, and several other core components.